day8/re-frame/README.md

 We're still puzzling over some aspects and tweaking as we go.
 All designs represent a point in the possible design space, with pros and cons.

-And, yes, re-frame is fast, straight out of the box.
-And, yes, it has a good testing story (unit and behavioural).
+Re-frame is fast, straight out of the box.
+It has a good testing story (unit and behavioural).
 And, yes, it works with figwheel to create a powerful hot-loading development story.
 And, yes, it has fun specialist tooling, and a community,